Badaling: Bus

-The 877 bus runs frequently between Deshengmen Bus Station (adjacent to the Jishuitan Station on Line 2 and Line 19 of Beijing Subway) and Badaling.
+The 877 bus runs frequently between Deshengmen Bus Station (adjacent to the Jishuitan station on Line 2 and Line 19 of Beijing Subway) and Badaling Great Wall.

 Fame

 It was here that President Richard Nixon and his wife, accompanied by Vice Premier Li Xiannian, visited on February 24, 1972, during his historic journey to China.
 Many other world leaders have made a trip to the site including Margaret Thatcher, Ronald Reagan and Mikhail Gorbachev.

 Badaling and the expressway were the site of the finishing circuit of the Urban Road Cycling Course in the 2008 Summer Olympics.
 Laps of the circuit passed through gates in the wall.